shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 );
 ```

-**Api example request**
+**API example request**

 The API also has these three ways to write entities into the system.
 These are reflected in the HTTP methods:
 * POST  `/api/v1/product` - `create`
 * PUT   `/api/v1/product/{id}` - `update`
 * PATCH `/api/v1/product` - `upsert`

 All three functions have the same syntax.
-For update operations it is not necessary to resend the entire entity, but it is possible to deliver only the corresponding changeset.
+For update operations it is not necessary to resend
+the entire entity.
+It is possible to send only the corresponding changeset.
 ```
 $client = new \GuzzleHttp\Client();